DaveBenham/VenomModules/README.md

 * Loop options turn the envelope into a V/Oct LFO with CV control to start and stop the oscillation
 * All inputs and outputs are polyphonic with support for audio rates.

-### FALL and RISE shapes
-The Fall and Rise stages each have a dedicated small knob to adjust the shape or curve of the stage.
-Changing the shape does not change the overall time for a rise from 0 to 10, or fall from 10 to 0.
-- Counterclockwise creates a concave up J curve
-- Noon creates a linear rise or fall
-- Clockwise creates a convex up J curve
+### Envelope general behavior

+#### AD (Attack|Decay) envelope
+* The Attack (Rise) stage always rises to a full 10V, then immediately progresses to the Decay stage
+* The Decay (Fall) stage falls back to 0V

+There are also options as to whether a new AD envelope can be retriggered during the Rise and/or Fall stages.

+#### ASR (Attack|Sustain|Release) envelope
+* The Attack (Rise) stage rises toward 10V as long as the triggering gate remains high
+  * If gate goes low, then immediately jumps to the Release stage at current voltage
+  * If 10V is reached then progresses to Sustain stage
+* The Sustain stage maintains 10V as long as the triggering gate remains high
+  * Progresses to the Release stage when gate goes low
+* The Release (Fall) stage falls back to 0V

+There are also options as to whether a new ASR envelope can be retriggered during the Rise and/or Fall stages.

 ### RISE and FALL stage times
-Each stage has a large knob to set the base time of the stage, as well as a CV input and attenuator to dynamically modulate the time.
+Rise and Fall stages each have a large knob to set the base time of the stage, as well as a CV input and attenuator to dynamically modulate the time.

 The total effective time for a Rise from 0 to 10 or Fall from 10 to 0 can be as short as 0.24 msec or as long as 3 minutes.